-The STUDIO 20 concentration at NYU offers master’s level instruction with a focus on innovation and adapting journalism to the web.
+The Studio 20 concentration at NYU is a master’s program with a focus on digital innovation and adapting journalism to the web.
 The curriculum emphasizes project-based learning.
-Students, faculty and visiting talent work on editorial and web development projects together, typically with media partners who themselves need to find new approaches or face problems in succeeding online.
+Students, faculty and visiting talent work on editorial, multimedia and web development projects together, typically with media partners who themselves need to find new approaches or face problems in succeeding online.
 By participating in these projects and later running their own project, students learn to grapple with all the challenges of the digital space.
 This approach also gives students a chance to build their portfolios, make connections within the journalism community in New York and acquire the skills required to work in — and lead — digital newsrooms.

-Each year Studio 20 recruits a mix of writers, editors, videographers, audio journalists, programmers, designers, Web producers and smart people who may have no journalism training at all— under the principle of “bring skills, share skills, learn new stuff.”
+Each year, Studio 20 recruits a mix of writers, editors, videographers, audio journalists, programmers, designers, Web producers and smart people who may have no journalism training at all, under the principle of: “Bring skills, share skills, learn new stuff.”
 Recruiting emphasizes students comfortable in more than one medium and ready to tackle new challenges.
 One of our mottos is: “Everyone works on everything.”
 Students are given basic training in a number of different skill sets, including but not limited to: video, coding, design, audience engagement, design thinking, user testing and project management.
 Based on their interests, they can choose to customize the program by selecting projects and roles that serve their needs.

 Think you might be interested in applying?
-Email firstname.lastname@example.org to let us know; do tell us about yourself and your background.
-Also: how we can find you and your work on the web.
+Email firstname.lastname@example.org to let us know.
+Do tell us about yourself and your background and be sure to include how we can find you and your work on the web.

 Studio 20 is a part of the Arthur L. Carter Journalism Institute, housed under New York University’s Graduate School of Arts and Sciences (GSAS).
 Here are the official instructions on how to apply to GSAS, and what the Studio 20 requirements are.
-The initial deadline is Jan.
-4, 2016; we will accept applications after that but cannot guarantee space or financial aid.
-Please note that the GRE General Exam is required of all applicants.
-See our How to Apply page for more details.
-If you cannot take the GRE by January 3, you should submit your application by the deadline and take the GRE before March 1.)
+The initial deadline is January 4; we will accept applications after that but cannot guarantee space or financial aid.
+Please note that taking the GRE General Exam is optional.
+If you plan on taking it, but cannot do so by January 3, you should submit your application by the deadline and take the GRE before March 1.

 Here is a map showing where we are located, at 20 Cooper Square, New York, NY, 10003.